syl20bnr/spacemacs/README.md

     <SPC> : config-system/create-layer RET

-Then choose a name and a layer skeleton will be created in the [private][] directory.
+After entering a name, a layer skeleton will be created in the [private][] directory.
 The `private` directory is ignored by Git.

 To use your newly created configuration layer, add it to your `~/.spacemacs`